aceline0/ECS-171---Group-Project/README.md

   2. K-value - testing different k-values (different number of neighbors)

 * **Model 3 - Gaussian Naive Bayes**\
 The third model used was [Gaussian Naive Bayes](code/NaiveBayes.ipynb).
+No complexity analysis was done for this model.

 ### Evaluation
 In evaluating the train and test set, two methods of measuring model accuracy were used: